-- Don't over mix ... anything!
+Don't over mix ... anything!
 Now it's natural for your whipped egg whites and yolks to deflate a bit, but do keep an eye out to make sure they don't deflate too much!
 This is most important with the egg whites.
-Fold in half of them first to lighten the mixture, then fold the rest in gently to minimize deflating.
+Fold in a third of them first to lighten the mixture, then fold the rest in gently to minimize deflating.

-- Watch out while baking the cake: The first time I made this cake, I over baked it.
-It turned into more of a cake cracker … We don’t talk about that cake …
+Watch out while baking the cake: The first time I made this cake, I over baked it.
+It turned into more of a cake cracker...

-This cake is super thin, so it bakes in 10 to 12 minutes.
-It shouldn’t really take longer than 15 minutes at most.
-To test the doneness, your can check with a skewer inserted into the center, and it should come out clean.
+This cake is super thin.
+It can go from perfectly moist to cake cracker in the blink of an eye.
+To test the doneness, you can check with a skewer inserted into the center, and it should come out clean.
 You can also give the center of the cake a gentle poke, and it should spring back.

-- Roll the cake while hot: Rolling the cake warm means it'll remember the shape of the roll, and help prevent cracks along the top of your yule log!
-As it cools, it'll firm up slightly, which makes it more and more difficult to roll.
+Roll the cake while hot: Rolling the cake warm means it'll remember the shape of the roll, and help prevent cracks when it comes time to fill and do the final roll!
+As it cools, it'll firm up slightly, which makes it more and more difficult to roll without this step.

-- Cool the cake on a wire rack: This helps prevent condensation from forming on the bottom of your cake, which can make it a bit soggy.
+Cool the cake on a wire rack: This helps prevent condensation from forming on the bottom of your cake, which can make it soggy.